It is an abnormally low level of red blood cells. Hemolytic anemia occurs when red blood cells are destroyed too quickly.

 The symptoms vary widely.
 Mild cases may not cause any symptoms.
 The condition can only be discovered during a routine blood test.

-In other people, obvious symptoms of anemia may develop.
+In other people, apparent symptoms of anemia may develop.
 These include:

 - Pale skin.

 - Short of breath.